 - Cunningham’s teammates believe he should be an All-Star for the first time in ’24/25, per Sankofa of The Detroit Free Press.
 “It’s an honor to play with him as a young, up-and-coming superstar in this league and I think he’s starting to get the recognition and the clout that he deserves,” Tobias Harris said.
 “Extremely hard worker, extremely humble human being and an amazing teammate and leader for this whole group. … He’s playing at an extremely high level leading this group, leading this team and coming to play night after night.
 And not for nothing.
 He’s a dynamic offensive player but he’s also a very good defensive player, and he brings it defensively for our group as well.
 He’s been spectacular for us all season long.”

-- In case you missed it, Tim Hardaway Jr. is embracing his role as a veteran leader for a young Pistons team.
+- In case you missed it, Tim Hardaway Jr. is embracing his role as a veteran leader for the younger Pistons.

 Klintman and a 2nd for Davion Mitchell?